gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-debugging-javascript.md

 can remove most of the HTML as you only need a `<canvas>` and a `<script>` tag for THREE.js.
 You can remove the CSS and the resizing code.
 You can remove .GLTF code because you only care about the path.
 You can remove the lights and the shadows by using a `MeshBasicMaterial`.
-You can certainly remove the DAT.gui code.
+You can certainly remove the lil-gui code.
 The code makes a ground plane with a texture.
 It would be easier to use a `GridHelper`.
 Finally if our question is about moving things on a path we could just use cubes on the path instead of loaded car models.